Route 96 Project

-The Route 96 Project is being delivered with a ‘whole-of-route’ approach and design options are being developed at key locations along the route.
+The Route 96 Upgrade is being delivered with a ‘whole-of-route’ approach and design options are being developed at key locations along the route.

-Click on the following links to view detailed information about each location:
+Click on the following page links to view detailed information about each location:

 In June 2013, the Route 96 project team released early designs for tram stop upgrades and other improvements along the route.
 We sought feedback from the community and received more than 1,300 responses to the proposals.